jadecobra/python_tdd_exercises/source/sleep duration.rst

                    None
                )

-  the terminal shows us that split creates a list of our string
+  the terminal shows us that split creates a list when given a string

   .. code-block:: python